lvgl/lvgl/docs/widgets/core/btnmatrix.md

 The number of elements should be equal to the number of buttons (excluding newlines characters).

 ### One check
-The "One check" feature can be enabled with `lv_btnmatrix_set_one_check(btnm, true)` to allow only one button to be checked at once.
+The "One check" feature can be enabled with `lv_btnmatrix_set_one_check(btnm, true)` to allow only one button to be checked at a time.

 ## Events
 - `LV_EVENT_VALUE_CHANGED` Sent when a button is pressed/released or repeated after long press.
-The event paramter is set to the ID of the pressed/released button.
+The event parameter is set to the ID of the pressed/released button.
 - `LV_EVENT_DRAW_PART_BEGIN` and `LV_EVENT_DRAW_PART_END` are sent for both the main and the items (buttons) parts to allow hooking the drawing.
-The for more detail on the main part see the [Base object](/widgets/obj#events)'s documentation.
+For more detail on the main part see the [Base object](/widgets/obj#events)'s documentation.
 For the buttons the following fields are used: `clip_area`, `draw_area`, `rect_dsc`, `rect_dsc`, `part`, `id` (index of the button being drawn).

-`lv_btnmatrix_get_selected_btn(btnm)` returns the index of the lastly pressed, released or focused button or `LV_BTNMATRIX_BTN_NONE` if no such button.
+`lv_btnmatrix_get_selected_btn(btnm)` returns the index of the most recently released or focused button or `LV_BTNMATRIX_BTN_NONE` if no such button.

 `lv_btnmatrix_get_btn_text(btnm, btn_id)` returns a pointer to the text of `btn_id`th button.